-The empirical analysis adopts a differences-in-differences (henceforth, also "DID") strategy: we exploit the Italian Bankruptcy Law Reforms introduced in 2010, 2012 and 2013, and their impacts on creditor rights, as an exogenous source of time variation, while the risk of default across firms as a source of cross-sectional variation.
-Risk of default is useful to identify differential exposure of SMEs to each B.L. reform.
-Theoretical prediction, indeed, is that bank-financing conditions for firms that are more likely to enter distress should be more responsive to the features of bankruptcy proceedings.
+The empirical analysis adopts a difference-in-differences (DID) strategy: we exploit the Italian Bankruptcy Law Reforms introduced in 2010, 2012 and 2013, and their impacts on creditor rights, as an exogenous source of time variation, while the risk of default and the level of tangibility across firms as a source of cross-sectional variation.
+It is worth to note that those reforms were explicitly introduced to facilitate debt restructuring and business continuation following the 2008 global and the 2011 European sovereign debt crisis; nonetheless, we find that lender's reaction is negative in all the aspects related to bank credit.
+Theoretical prediction (Hart & Moore, 1998; Gennaioli & Rossi, 2013), indeed, is that bank-financing conditions for firms that are more likely to enter distress or have less tangible assets to use as a collateral should be more responsive to the features of bankruptcy proceedings.